 Step 2: Mix up the dough

-Now that your yeast is raring to go, it’s time to make the dough by adding in the remaining ingredients: melted butter or oil, salt, and flour.
+Now that your yeast is raring to go, it’s time to make the dough by stirring in the remaining ingredients: melted butter or oil, salt, and flour.

-You can then mix by hand or in a stand mixer fitted with a dough hook.
+You can then stir by hand or in a stand mixer fitted with a dough hook.
 Mix until it comes together to form a sticky, loose dough.

 Step 3: Knead the dough

 Kneading dough is how you activate the gluten in the flour to make the dough smooth and elastic.
 To knead dough, you push, stretch, and pull the dough until it turns smooth and easy to work with.
 You can either knead the dough by hand on a lightly floured surface, or you can do it in a stand mixer fitted with a dough hook on medium-low.
 Either way, you’ll need to knead for about 7-10 minutes to get the desired smoothness.
 When it’s ready, the dough will be a smooth ball and lose almost all of its stickiness.

 Step 4: First rise

 The next step is to do the first of two rising periods—this is where you let the dough sit in a warm area (room temp or slightly above) to let the yeast activate and multiply.
 This gives the bread its yeasty flavor, but also helps give the bread its fluffy, soft texture.

 Grab a clean, medium-size bowl, and add about a tablespoon of vegetable oil (olive oil and avocado oil both work), place the dough in the oil, and then rotate the dough around so it’s all covered in oil.

 Cover the dough to keep in moisture—you can use plastic wrap, a damp kitchen towel, bowl covers, or even plastic shower caps!
 Place it in a warm place to rise.